secretstartups/handbook/business-technology/data-team/platform/jupyter-guide/index.html.md

 #### Mounting a local directory

 By default, the local install will use the data-science folder as the root directory for jupyter.
 This is not terribly useful when all your code, data, and notebooks are in other locations on your computer.
 To change, this you will need to create and modify a jupyter notebook config file:
-1. Run `jupyter-lab --generate-config`.
-This creates the file `/Users/{user}/.jupyter/jupyter_lab_config.py`
+1. Open terminal and run `jupyter-lab --generate-config`.
+This creates the file `/Users/{your_user_name}/.jupyter/jupyter_lab_config.py`
-1. Browse to the file location and open it in an Editor
+1. Browse to the file location and open it in an editor
 1. Search for the following line in the file: `#c.ServerApp.root_dir = ''` and replace with `c.ServerApp.root_dir = '/the/path/to/other/folder/'`.
-If unsure, set the value to your repo directory (i.e. `c.ServerApp.root_dir = '/Users/{user}/repos'`).
+If unsure, set the value to your repo directory (i.e. `c.ServerApp.root_dir = '/Users/{your_user_name}/repos'`).
 Make sure you remove the `#` at the beginning of the line.
 1. Make sure you use forward slashes in your path.
-Backslashes could be used if placed in double quotes, even if folder name contains spaces as such as `\yourUserName\Any Folder\More Folders\`
+Backslashes could be used if placed in double quotes, even if folder name contains spaces as such as `\{your_user_name}\Any Folder\More Folders\`
 1. Rerun `make jupyter-local` from the data-science directory and your root directory should now be changed to what you specified above.

 #### Increasing Docker Memory Allocation

 By default, docker will allocate 2GB of memory to run containers.
 This is likely not enough RAM to work with jupyter and python, as data is held in-memory.
 It is recommended you increase the docker memory allocation to avoid out-of-memory errors.
-1. Open Docker dashboard.
+1. Open Docker dashboard (on Mac, there should be an icon on the top menu bar).
 1. Click on the gear icon in the upper right to show settings.
 1. Under "Resources" allocate additional memory to be used by Docker.
 8GB is recommended but you may have to increase it futher if working with large datasets.
 1. Restart Docker.